blobaa/bba-did-method-specification/docs/markdown/spec.md

 #### Ardor Cloud Storage

-At the current state there is only the Ardor cloud storage mechanism defined.
-It uses the Data Cloud feature to store a stringified DDOT JSON in plain text within a transaction.
-To be recognized as `bba` method compliant cloud data, the cloud data name field must be set to `bba-did-document-template`.
+At the current state there is only the Ardor Cloud Storage mechanism defined.
+It uses Ardors [Data Cloud](https://ardordocs.jelurida.com/Data_Cloud) feature to store a stringified DDOT JSON in plain text within a transaction.
+To be recognized as a `bba` method compliant cloud data, the cloud data name field must be set to `bba-did-document-template`.
 The transaction full hash value is then used as the DDOT reference and can later be used to retrieve the data cloud transaction and therefore the embedded DDOT object.

 The following table shows the storage type characters used to represent the storage types: